Joseph Joshua Weiss: Honors and awards

-In 1968 he received an honorary degree from the Technical University of Berlin.
+In 1968, he received an honorary degree from Technische Universität Berlin.
 In 1970 he received the Marie Curie Medal from the Curie Institute, and officially retired from his chair at Newcastle.
 In 1972 the Association for Radiation Research established the Weiss Medal, named after him.

 Personal life

 In 1942, Weiss married Frances Sonia Lawson, whom he would go on to have two sons and a daughter with.